Dev-0618/Clipboard-Hijacker/README.md

 ## Objective:
 The Clipboard Hijacker Payload is a simple post exploitation method for pentesting purpose.
 Clipboard-Hijacker Payload aims to monitor, capture, and potentially manipulate clipboard data on a target machine.
 This data is often used to store sensitive information like passwords, cryptocurrency wallet addresses, credit card details, or other data users copy and paste during normal activities.
 The payload could also modify clipboard contents to redirect actions like payments or logins to attacker-controlled entities.

-This payload automatically send the captured clipboard data to your web server or webhook.
+This payload automatically send the captured clipboard data to your web server or webhook in every 10 seconds.

 ## How It Works: